-For any curious lover of history, searching for an enlightening but comprehensive history of Japan, there are many places to look.
+For any curious lover of history, searching for an enlightening but comprehensive history of Japan, like what’s found here in Japan Story, there are many places to look.
 Just last year, Jonathan Clements published his excellent A Brief History of Japan, which does exactly as it says on the tin.
-Another book to capture the hearts of many a Japanophile is David Pilling’s Bending Adversity, a detailed discussion on modern Japanese politics, economics, and philosophies over the past half-century.
+Another book to capture the hearts of many a Japanologist is David Pilling’s Bending Adversity, a detailed discussion on modern Japanese politics, economics, and philosophies over the past half-century.

 Neither of these books, however, scratch the itch of wanting to understand the most dramatic, and perhaps second most tumultuous period in Japanese history: the opening of its doors to the rest of the world, the wars and tragedies that it led to, and the modern Japan that we are left with.
 To attend to this itch, we at last have Christopher Harding’s Japan Story, a fresh, detailed, intimate, witty, and captivating tour across the evolving landscape of Japan over the past hundred and fifty years.